Last updated: July 2026 | By Terra Advisory Services

 On this page

-Many business owners only discover the importance of an ACRA Registered Filing Agent when something urgent happens — a company needs to be incorporated quickly, an annual return deadline is approaching, a director change must be filed, or compliance penalties are already becoming a concern.
+Many business owners only discover the importance of an ACRA Registered Corporate Service Provider when something urgent happens — a company needs to be incorporated quickly, an annual return deadline is approaching, a director change must be filed, or compliance penalties are already becoming a concern.

-A filing agent is not simply an administrative middleman.
+A CSP is not simply an administrative middleman.
 In Singapore, regulated corporate filings are part of a formal compliance framework.
 The party submitting those filings must meet legal obligations, identity verification requirements, and anti-money laundering controls.

-That is why choosing the right filing agent matters.
+That is why choosing the right CSP matters.
 A strong filing partner helps businesses stay compliant, avoid unnecessary delays, and manage statutory obligations properly as the business grows.

-What Does an ACRA Registered Filing Agent Do?
+What Does an ACRA Registered Corporate Service Provider Do?

-A filing agent handles regulated submissions to ACRA on behalf of companies and business owners.
+A CSP handles regulated submissions to ACRA on behalf of companies and business owners.

 This typically includes: